mrbusche/backseatfan.com/_posts/2010-06-29-remembering-joe-delaney-27-years-ago.md

   </p>

   <p>
-    &#8220;Can you swim?&#8221; a little boy asked Joe as he took off for the water. &#8220;I can't swim good but I've got to save those kids.
-If I don't come up, get somebody.&#8221; Unfortunately for the Kansas City Chiefs and the rest of the world, those were the last words of Joe Delaney as he died while trying to save the kids.
+    "Can you swim?" a little boy asked Joe as he took off for the water.
+"I can't swim good but I've got to save those kids.
+If I don't come up, get somebody."
+Unfortunately for the Kansas City Chiefs and the rest of the world, those were the last words of Joe Delaney as he died while trying to save the kids.
   </p>

   <p>